Infineon/mtb-anycloud-bluetooth-mfg-tester/btsdk-utils/wmbt/ReadMe.txt

 Device configuration:

-    The Cypress Bluetooth device to be tested must expose an HCI UART and that this UART can be connected to a COM port or to a Serial to USB device of a PC.
+    The Infineon Bluetooth(r) device to be tested must expose an HCI UART and that this UART can be connected to a COM port or to a Serial to USB device of a PC.
 The HCI UART supports HCI Commands and Events described in this document.